kleene-project/klee/docs/klee_container_run.md

 ## Description
-The `klee container run` command first creates a container based on the specified image, and then `starts` it using the specified command.
-That is, `klee container run` is equivalent to `klee container create` followed by `klee container start`.
-A stopped container can be restarted with all its previous changes intact using `klee container start`.
+Create a container based on the specified image, and then start it using the specified command. `klee container run` is equivalent to `klee container create` followed by `klee container start`.
-Use `klee container ls -a` to view a list of all containers.

 For information on connecting a container to a network, see the ["*Kleene network overview*"](/run/network/).